 return response

-There is general decorator capable to apply several transforms to response.
-You can use it this way:
+There is a general decorator capable of applying several transforms to a response.
+You can use it in the following way:

 from wheezy.http.transforms import gzip_transform